 You will need help managing your winnings - and you will have to find someone you can trust.
 Unfortunately, not all financial advisors have the ability to manage such large amounts.
-This was the case with Powerball winner Gloria Mackenzie, who received a prize of $ 590 million.
-She sued her son for hiring a financial adviser who, she claims, misused her funds.
-Her lawsuit, which was pending as of April 2019, claims that she suffered more than $ 10 million in damage.
+This was the case with Powerball winner Gloria Mackenzie, who won $ 590 million.
+She sued her son for hiring a financial consultant who, she claims, mismanaged her funds.
+Her lawsuit, which was pending as of April 2019, alleges that she suffered more than $ 10 million in damages.

-“Money earned from 0,02% to 0,08%,” said Mackenzie attorney Greg Anderson.
-“Then they took $ 2 million from Gloria in the form of additional fees.”
+“Money was earning between 0,02% and 0,08%,” said Mackenzie lawyer Greg Anderson.
+"Then they took $ 2 million from Gloria in additional fees."

 Anderson cautions against trusting random people on this subject.

-“Your friend, a specialist in exchange operations, can give good advice, but what financial responsibility will he bear in case of an error?” - said Anderson.
+"Your friend who is a specialist in exchange transactions can give good advice, but what financial responsibility will he incur in case of a mistake?"
+Anderson said.

 Your children and family members may suffer